SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: Training, Calibration, and Build Details

-\paragraph{Compact ResNet (CIFAR-10).} ResNet-8/ResNet-10-like with three stages at widths 16/32/64, stride-2 downsampling at the first conv of each stage, GAP, and linear classifier.
-Params $\approx$0.3–0.5\,M. Taps: end of stage~2 and penultimate stage.
-Ranks $r_\ell\in\{64,128\}$.
+For CIFAR-10 we use a compact ResNet (ResNet-8/ResNet-10-like) with three stages of widths 16/32/64, stride-2 downsampling at the first convolution in each stage, followed by GAP and a linear classifier.
+The parameter count is roughly 0.3--0.5M depending on the exact variant.
+We tap at the end of stage 2 and at the penultimate stage so that the transition model covers both intermediate spatial abstractions and late features near the classifier.
+Projector ranks are chosen from $r_\ell\in\{64,128\}$ based on MCU budget.